 If you are planning on sharing this dive computer with someone else, there is no issue.
 All of the information is easily wiped clean.

-- A single button Dive Computer makes effortless to set Air, Nitrox and Gauge modes.
+- A single button Dive Computer makes it effortless to set Air, Nitrox and Gauge modes.
 Ideal for beginners in Scuba Diving.
-It is easy to use, easy to read all the information due to the high-definition screen that gives large numerical displays.
+It is easy to use and easy to read all the information due to the high-definition screen that gives large numerical displays.

 - FO2 adjustable between 21% and 50%.
 PO2 adjustable between 1.2 bar and 1.6 bar.
 CNS oxygen toxicity graphic indicator.